KevinAdu/nengo/README.md

 ## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/KevinAdu/nengo.

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using the following command:

 ```bash
 npm run-script lint
 ```

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).